-$^{^{\}star\star}$ Corresponding author, partially funded by CNPq research grant number 307672/2017-4.
+^{} Corresponding author, partially funded by CNPq research grant number 307672/2017-4.

-$^{^{\}star\,\star\,\star}$ Corresponding author, was funded by CNPq scholarship number 139271/2017-1.
+^{} Corresponding author, was funded by CNPq scholarship number 139271/2017-1.
 Work presentation funded by FAPDF.

-Unification is an important problem in first-order theories, with applications to logic programming systems, type inference algorithms, theorem provers and so on (e.g. [12]).
+On the other hand, unification is an important problem in first-order theories, with applications to logic programming systems, type inference algorithms, theorem provers and so on (e.g. [12]).
 Since unification is essential for equational reasoning, the development of unification techniques for nominal logic has been an attractive area of research since the invention of the nominal approach.

-The problem of nominal unification has been solved by Urban et al. ([23]), with further research devoted to algorithm improvements (e.g. [10], [17]).
-Extensions of nominal unification have also been studied (e.g [21], [16], [9]), among them nominal unification modulo equational theories (e.g. [2], [1], [5], [3]).
+The problem of nominal unification has been solved by Urban et al. ([22]), with further research being developed on algorithm improvements to solve this problem (e.g. [10], [17]).
+The area now also focuses on elaborating extensions of nominal unification (e.g [20], [16], [9]), among them nominal unification modulo equational theories (e.g. [2], [1], [5], [3]).
 Here, we consider nominal unification modulo commutative function symbols (nominal C-unification, for short).

 Related Work.
-Nominal unification was first solved by Urban et al. in [23], by proposing a set of transformation rules and showing, using Isabelle/HOL, their correctness and completeness [22].
+Nominal unification was first solved by Urban et al. in [22], by proposing a set of transformation rules and showing, using Isabelle/HOL, their correctness and completeness [21].
 An alternative specification of nominal unification, as a function that maps (solvable) problems to solutions, was formalised in PVS and proved sound and complete [6].
 This work brought two new perspectives to the problem.
 The first is the specification of a functional algorithm for nominal unification, not a set of inference rules, which made the specification closer to the implementation.
 The second is the separate treatment of freshness constraints and equational constraints.
 Both ideas are used in this paper.

 Nominal C-unification extends nominal unification to handle commutative function symbols.
-In previous work, a set of non-deterministic transformation rules to solve nominal C-unification problems, in the style of Urban et al. [22], was shown correct and complete using the Coq proof assistant [2].
+Using the Coq proof assistant, a set of non-deterministic transformation rules to solve nominal C-unification problems, in the style of Urban et al. [21], was shown correct and complete [2].